Ralph Bellamy: Career

-During the 1963–1964 television season, Bellamy co-starred with Jack Ging in The Eleventh Hour in the role of a psychiatrist.
-Wendell Corey had appeared in the first season of the series.

 Bellamy appeared on Broadway as Franklin Delano Roosevelt in Sunrise at Campobello, winning a Tony Award for the role in 1957.
 He reprised the role in the 1960 film version.

 In the summer of 1961, Bellamy hosted nine original episodes of Frontier Justice.
 In 1950, Bellamy became a member of The Lambs, an actors club located in New York.

 Bellamy appeared in Death Valley Days ("The Vintage Years", 1962) as Daniel Quint, a minister.
 In the story, a young woman whom Quint befriends on a stagecoach ride, Lorna Erickson (Merry Anders), sets him up to be robbed by her paramour (William Bryant).

 Highly regarded within the industry, Bellamy served four terms as the president of Actors' Equity from 1952 to 1964.
 On film, Bellamy starred in The Professionals (1966) as an oil tycoon, and in Roman Polanski's Rosemary's Baby (1968) as an evil physician.
 He turned to television during the 1970s.
 He played many roles in numerous shows, sometimes as a series regular.
 In 1970, he played the lead role of Ethan Arcane in the series The Most Deadly Game.
 Bellamy portrayed Adlai Stevenson in the TV movie The Missiles of October (1974), a treatment of the Cuban Missile Crisis.
 He was a member of the cast of the short-lived series Hunter in 1977.

-An Emmy Award nomination for the mini-series The Winds of War (1983) – in which Bellamy reprised his Sunrise at Campobello role of Franklin D. Roosevelt – brought him back into the spotlight.
+An Emmy Award nomination for the mini-series The Winds of War (1983)—in which Bellamy reprised his Sunrise at Campobello role of Franklin D. Roosevelt—brought him back into the spotlight.
 This role was followed by his role as Randolph Duke, a conniving millionaire commodities trader in Trading Places (1983).
 The Eddie Murphy film Coming to America (1988) included a brief cameo by Bellamy and Don Ameche, reprising their roles as the Duke brothers.
 Around this time, he again portrayed Franklin Roosevelt in War and Remembrance (1988), the sequel to The Winds of War.

 Among his later roles was an appearance as a once-brilliant but increasingly senile lawyer sadly skewered by Jimmy Smits' character on an episode of L.A.
 Law.
 Bellamy continued working regularly and gave his final performance in Pretty Woman (1990).